4gray/iptvnator/README.md

 ## Download

-Download the latest version of the application for macOS, Windows and Linux from the [release page](https://github.com/4gray/iptvnator/releases).
+Download the latest version of the application for macOS, Windows, and Linux from the [release page](https://github.com/4gray/iptvnator/releases).

 **IPTVnator** is also available as a snap package: